PraveenKumarRanga/shaky-arithmetic-3871/README.md

 Introduction : This is product based project, this beakend project for e-commerce site.
 This can done add product by admin and vendor functionality.

 Administration:
 This is will perform the admin functoinality below.
+Thew login and password are hardcoded.
 - Add product
 - Update product
 - View customer